Inclusion Criteria:

 - An endoscopy subscore greater than or equal to (>=) 2 as obtained during central review of the screening video endoscopy

-- A female participant of childbearing potential must have a negative highly sensitive serum pregnancy test (beta-human chorionic gonadotropin [β-hCG]) at screening and a negative urine pregnancy test at Week I-0 prior to administration of study intervention and agree to further pregnancy tests
+- Adult female participants of childbearing potential and all adolescent female participants must have a negative highly sensitive serum pregnancy test (beta-human chorionic gonadotropin [β-hCG]) at screening and a negative urine pregnancy test at Week I-0 prior to administration of study intervention and agree to further pregnancy tests

-- Demonstrated an inadequate response, loss of response, or failure to tolerate previous conventional therapy (advanced drug therapy [ADT]-naïve) or advanced therapy defined as biologics and/or advanced oral agents for the treatment of UC (ADT-inadequate responder [IR]) as defined in the protocol
+- Demonstrated an inadequate response to, or failure to tolerate conventional therapy but are naïve to advanced therapies (ADT naïve), or inadequate response to (that is, primary or secondary nonresponse) or failure to tolerate advanced therapy defined as biologics and/or advanced oral agents for the treatment of UC (ADT-inadequate responder [IR]) as defined in the protocol

 Exclusion Criteria: